Kevin-Prichard/gta_battery_parking/README.md

 It produces two things: a list of lat/lon coordinates, and a JSON containing those coordinates.

-That format is preserved when storing those definitions in this project, because: the JSON is imported by find_parking_meters.py (via `load_boundary_file()` from utils.py), and the lat/lon list super-useful whenever the boundaries need adjusting.
-The list can be copy-pasted into the import box of the Keene State Polyline tool.
+That format is preserved when storing those definitions in this project, because: the JSON is imported by find_parking_meters.py (via `load_boundary_file()` from utils.py, which retrieves only the JSON.)
+The lat/lon list super-useful whenever the boundaries need adjusting.
+The list can be copy-pasted directly to the import box of the [Keene State Polyline tool](https://www.keene.edu/campus/maps/tool/).

 ### Incorporating SF Data
 Much of San Francisco's data regime is provided as single tables that can be exported as TSV.
 Those files are downloaded to ./data, and imported using `load_tsv()`.